reneklootwijk/node-dsmr/README.md

     }
     ```

 * `update`, a new telegram has been received with updated metrics, the data of the event contains the updated metrics as JSON.
-The power metrics presenting the actual consumption and/or production are continuously measured and for that reason always included in the update event, even when the actual value is the same as the previous measurement.
+The electricity metrics presenting the actual consumption and/or production are continuously measured and for that reason always included in the update event, even when the actual value is the same as the previous measurement.
 The gas metrics presenting the total consumption is measured periodically as indicated with the included timestamp.
 When the timestamp indicates a new measurement has been performed the consumption since the last report is included even when 0.
 The total gas consumption is only reported when it has changed.

     Example:

     ```javascript
     {
-        "power": {
+        "electricity": {
             "totalConsumed1": 123456.789,
             "activeTariff": 1,
             "actualConsumed": 1.193,